clan-lol/clan-core/docs/admins/migrate.md

 ## TODO

-* How do I use cLan machines install to setup my current machine?
+* How do I use Clan machines install to setup my current machine?
 * I probably need the clan-core sshd module for that?
 * We need to tell them that configuration.nix of a machine NEEDS to be under the directory CLAN_ROOT/machines/<machine-name> I think?